nanda2502/psychograph/README.md

 # Psychograph

-Psychograph is an asynchronous Python project designed to create a citation network of academic articles based on predefined keywords and AI-driven content analysis.
+Psychograph is a Python project designed to create a citation network of academic articles based on predefined keywords.

 ## Prerequisites

 Before you can run Psychograph, you need to ensure your system has Python 3.7 or higher installed.
 This project uses several external libraries which are listed in the `requirements.txt` file.
+If you want to run your own search through the crossref database, you will need around 180 GB of disk space to do the search locally.

 ## Installation